AT Thru-Hiker Cindy Scott's Appalachian Trail Packing List

 Appalachian Trail Shelter Gear

-👆 This section compares shelter options for Appalachian Trail thru-hikers and key considerations for choosing a tent, including style (freestanding vs. non-freestanding), season rating (3-season tents are ideal for most hikes), and size (two-person tents are favored even by solo hikers for extra room).
+This post compares everything I have learned about shelter options for Appalachian Trail thru-hikers and key considerations for choosing a tent, including style (freestanding vs. non-freestanding), season rating (3-season tents are ideal for most hikes), and size (two-person tents are favored even by solo hikers for extra room).

 Appalachian Trail Sleep System Gear